 Omi ramie cloth Omi jofu

-The refreshing texture of linen and the unique and sophisticated Kasuri patterns
+The refreshing texture of linen and unique patterns

 The characteristics of Omi Jofu are the refreshing texture of the textile woven with the fine linen threads and the chic Kasuri patterns.
 The Kibira, which is woven with the unbleached linen, is also produced and the hemp threads, shredded and joined by hand, are used for the weft.
 The linen fiber has to be shredded and joined to make one thread so the Teumi process is a painstaking process.
 The Kasuri patterns of Omi Jofu include the Tateito Gasuri, the Yokoito Gasuri and the Tateyoko Heiyo Gasuri.
 The Tateito Gasuri uses the Katagami nassen or stencil dyeing technique which is when threads are dyed using the paper pattern).
 The Tateyoko Heiyo Gasuri uses the Kushioshi Nassen technique, which uses a tool with a curve similar to the back of a comb to rub the dye into the threads.
 Omi Jofu is woven while the warp and the weft are carefully adjusted.
 The woven textile is known as a fabric of the highest quality and its cool and refreshing texture make it suitable for the summer Kimono.